smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Sample Data.md

 |  3 | Kiwi   | 20       |
 |  4 | <NULL> | <NULL>   |

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In some statements the example data may not be sufficient.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In some statements, the example data may not be sufficient.
 Feel free to add your own data and experiment with the outcomes.

 ```sql
 ------------------------